top of page

 • Air Layering: Wrap sphagnum moss around a node, keep it moist, and once roots form, cut and pot separately.

 • Pests: Spider mites, mealybugs, and scale insects can occasionally appear.
-Wipe leaves with a damp cloth, then treat with neem oil or insecticidal soap.
+Wipe leaves with a damp cloth, then treat with neem oil, or use beneficial insects or insecticidal soap.

 • Root Rot: Overwatering and poor drainage are common causes.
 Allow soil to dry slightly between waterings.
 If rot develops, trim affected roots and repot in fresh soil.